Prakruthi4/Bharat_Intern_projects/README.md

 #Task 2 -  House_price_prediction

 House price prediction is a crucial application of machine learning that involves estimating the market value of a house based on various features or attributes.
 Linear regression, a foundational machine learning algorithm, can be employed to model the relationship between these features and the predicted house prices.

+#Task 3 - Iris_flower_classification_

+Iris flower classification is a classic machine learning problem that involves categorizing iris flowers into different species based on their features, Iris setosa, Iris versicolor, and Iris virginica.
+In the case of iris flower classification, SVM aims to find the optimal decision boundary that separates the different species based on their features.
+Random Forest Classifier is an ensemble learning algorithm that builds multiple decision trees during training and combines their predictions for classification.